Updated: 1 day ago

 Is it okay for me to smoke cleanse with Sage or Palo Santo?

 Though they have been increasingly popular in recent years, smoke cleansing practices such as these are considered a sacred and closed practice, reserved for Indigenous Peoples and certain African cultures.
-One of the reasons it is so offensive for others to use these practices is because up until The American Indian Religious Freedom Act of 1978, Indigenous Peoples were not legally permitted to practice their faiths.
+Up until The American Indian Religious Freedom Act of 1978, Indigenous Peoples were not legally permitted to practice their own faiths.
 Native people who chose to practice their faith would be imprisoned, physically harmed, sent away from home, and even killed.
 This act of political, psychological, and religious warfare on Native American populations painfully left generations without critical knowledge of their own culture.
-Even though this law has been lifted, Native people are still experiencing racism & religious discrimination.
-For others, especially practitioners of Caucasian descent, to now turn their culture into a trend is a major slap in the face.
+Even though this law has been lifted, Native people are still experiencing racism & religious discrimination to this day.

 If you have been gifted your bundle by a member of the culture it belongs to, be sure to always use it in a respectful manner and store it properly.
-If you have already bought Sage or Palo Santo, consider donating them to people within the culture who may have limited access.
 The same goes for Dream Catchers or any other tools from closed practices.
+If you are intent on using these tools in your practice, be sure to support the culture from which it came in the process.

 Am I allowed to practice Voodoo/Voudon/Houdou?